Skip to content

 RFID Tags

-The operation of your RFID system depends on the tags that you deploy.
+The success of your RFID system depends on the tags that you deploy.
 Choosing the right tag for your use case is essential to the success of an RFID solution.

 Passive